jackalope/jackalope-mongodb/README.md

 Jackalope binding for MongoDB.
 Still under heavy development. **Not yet production ready!**

+Check [here](https://github.com/jackalope/jackalope-mongodb/blob/master/tests/inc/MongoDBImplementationLoader.php#L25) to see which parts of the PHPCR API test suite are disabled.

 Discuss on jackalope-dev@googlegroups.com
 or visit #jackalope on irc.freenode.net